YUP, a new Storm Door...

 This was a very inexpensive fun project, it added some practicality, as well as a point of interest to the room.

 I have to admit that I liked this wall color for about 2 years but then it was done, poof gone!
 I custom mixed my own paint to a light, warm vanilla and I think it transformed the space to more possibilities.
 Oh, and I had painted the floor temporarily with white paint simulating boards cause I ripped out the carpet and the underlayment was stark and ugly.
 How and with what could I cover this room without going under financially?
 You guessed it I was painting and that's when it hit me...

 Furring Strips, oh really, you're kidding?

 The sub flooring was in good shape so laying out the floor with furring strips was relatively easy.
 Of course these strips were not perfect but I was pleasantly surprised with the end result.
-In fact these really nice guys at Lowe's helped me pick out good pieces through a huge pile of furring strips.
+In fact, these really nice guys at Lowe's helped me pick out good pieces through a huge pile of furring strips.
 Yeah for Lowe's!
-I later stained them with a golden brown and polyed with a gloss finish.
+I later stained them with a golden brown and finished with a gloss.
 The room has a very modern look to it with warm neutral tones.
 This is the ultimate in thriftiness I might add and it really worked!

-I went to Lowe's again and picked up 2 matching Table Lamps in a light tan brown and to J. C. Penney for the white sheers.
+I went to Lowe's again and picked up 2 matching Table Lamps in a light tan and shopped at J. C. Penney for the white sheers.
 You can't see it but they have a line pattern in the fabric for a more modern look.

 Before the built-in corner shelf.

 Here is another view were the dresser used to be.
 There was no architectural detail to make this room interesting.
 So I started to think shelves, I always loved book cases, so here was my opportunity.
 I had never built one before so I googled it, and I found this simple plan for an L-shaped built in bookshelf.

-Back to Lowe's where I found nice pine shelving and some trim.
+Back to Lowe's, lol, where I found nice pine shelving and some trim.
 The plans I had downloaded were really simple.